gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 In this article, we look a how we can add authorization to a Rails app without the need to add a gem.
 The goal is to keep things simple, ship fast, and avoid dependency hell.

-We'll start by creating a simple blog application (with all Rails defaults such as SQLite and importmaps).
+We'll start by creating a simple blog application.

+ Assumptions:
+ - You already have a current_user helper method from your authorization logic/gem.
+ - You're primarily using default Rails database, SQLite.

 ```